chojs23/ts-bridge/README.md

-# ts-lsp-rs
+# ts-bridge

-`ts-lsp-rs` is a standalone TypeScript language-server shim written in Rust.
+`ts-bridge` is a standalone TypeScript language-server shim written in Rust.
 It sits between Neovim's built-in LSP client and `tsserver`, translating LSP requests into the TypeScript server protocol (and vice‑versa) while offering a clear, modular architecture (`config`, `provider`, `process`, `protocol`, etc.)